QSA pricing

 When A-LIGN wins and when it does not

 A-LIGN wins when the buyer has combined PCI plus SOC 2 obligations, when the buyer wants mid-market commercial economics rather than enterprise pricing, and when the buyer values evidence-portal automation and engagement-team continuity year over year.
-For Series B through mid-cap commercial buyers with multi-framework obligations, A-LIGN is the modal recommendation across practitioner forums.
+For Series B through mid-cap commercial buyers with multi-framework obligations, the case for putting A-LIGN on the shortlist is the bundling economics rather than any price advantage we can evidence.

-A-LIGN does not win when the buyer needs federal-adjacent depth where Coalfire's FedRAMP bench is materially deeper, when the buyer wants the lowest possible cost on a single-framework Level 4 SAQ engagement where SecurityMetrics or ControlScan price 60 to 80 percent below A-LIGN, or when the buyer needs the largest pure-play QSA brand recognition (Schellman's published ROC volume is genuinely larger, though the practical difference for procurement teams is small).
+A-LIGN does not win when the buyer needs federal-adjacent depth where Coalfire's FedRAMP bench is materially deeper, when the buyer wants a single-framework Level 4 SAQ attestation, which is a small-merchant product the volume attestation vendors are built for and a named QSA firm is not, or when the buyer needs the largest pure-play QSA brand recognition (Schellman's published ROC volume is genuinely larger, though the practical difference for procurement teams is small).

 How to negotiate with A-LIGN

 Three tactics that work reliably.
 First, lead with multi-framework scope even if you are not 100 percent committed to all frameworks in year one.
 A-LIGN's pricing model rewards multi-framework scope, and proposing a combined engagement up front anchors the conversation at the bundled rate.
 Second, ask for the day count and day rate assumptions explicitly so the fixed-fee comparison with Coalfire or Schellman is apples to apples.
-Third, time the engagement to A-LIGN's fiscal year-end (typically December) where revenue pressure improves the discount window by 8 to 12 percent.
+Third, ask what remediation support and re-testing are included versus billed separately, because that single answer moves a proposal more than any negotiated percentage, and it is the most common reason two QSA quotes are not comparable documents.

 For combined engagements, ask whether A-LIGN can guarantee a single point-of-contact engagement manager across all frameworks.
 A single PM is operationally significantly easier than coordinating across multiple framework leads, even though all named-firm QSAs technically offer it.
 The PM question is also a useful proxy for how serious A-LIGN is about your engagement at the proposed fee.